 Taking Courses Outside UBC

-to take courses for academic credit at other post-secondary institutions concurrently with your program in the Faculty.
+Once you are a student at UBC, we expect you will complete your coursework at UBC.
+Therefore, you are not normally permitted to take courses for academic credit at other post-secondary institutions concurrently with your program in the Faculty.
 Please see the UBC Academic Calendar here for details.

 Written consent from the director of Student Services in the form of a Letter of Permission (LOP) is required before attempts to register in another course are made.
 The Faculty is not obligated to approve transfer credit if an LOP is not obtained in advance, so make sure you’ve connected with LFS Student Services to find out what you need to do before you register elsewhere.

 To make a request to take courses at another institution for any reason, please complete the online Letter of Permission (LOP) Request Form, or come in to LFS Student Services and meet with an academic advisor in person.
 To demonstrate good planning and preparation, you should be making this request as far in advance as possible.
 This will ensure our office has appropriate time to review and respond to your request; decisions cannot be expected on the spot.

 Contact LFS Student Services